 If a student believes that he or she has experienced bullying or has witnessed bullying of another student, it is important for the student or parent to notify a teacher, school counselor, principal, or another district employee as soon as possible to obtain assistance and intervention.
-Any district employee aware of a report of a bullying incident will relay the report to an appropriate administrator.

 The administration will investigate any allegations of bullying or other related misconduct.
 The district will also provide notice to the parent of the alleged victim and the parent of the student alleged to have engaged in bullying.

-A student may anonymously report an alleged incident of bullying by calling 512-357-8855 or by using the STOPit App resource .
+A student may anonymously report an alleged incident of bullying by calling or texting 806-429-2224.
 A student may also call 806-285-2641 and leave a voicemail on any campus voice mailbox.